tomasfabian/ksqlDB.RestApi.Client-DotNet/SqlServer.Connector/README.md

 ```

 ### Subscribing to a CDC stream (v0.1.0)
-The Debezium connector produces change events from row-level table changes into a kafka topic.
-The following program shows how to subscribe to such streams with ksqldb
+The Debezium connector produces change events from row-level table changes into a Kafka topic.
+The following program shows how to subscribe to such streams with `ksqlDB`.

 ```C#
 using System;
 using System.Net.Http;